theNewDynamic/oregonsadventurecoast.com/content/adventure/crabbing-clamming.md

 **Lower Coos Bay - Map**

-The lower bay (from ocean entrance to the airport) is “marine dominated”, meaning there is little freshwater influence, and offers some of Oregon’s most productive shellfishing opportunities.
+The lower bay (from ocean entrance to the airport) is "marine dominated," meaning there is little freshwater influence, which makes for some of Oregon’s most productive shellfishing opportunities.

 <a href="/img/crabbingmap-lowercoosbay-07-20.pdf" class="learn-more-anywhere-btn">Download Map »</a> divider